games647/FastLogin/README.md

 ### Spigot/Paper

 1. Download and install ProtocolLib/ProtocolSupport
-2. Download and install FastLogin (or `FastLoginBukkit` for newer versions)
+2. Download and install `FastLoginBukkit`
-3. Set your server in offline mode by setting the value `onlinemode` in your server.properties to false
+3. Set your server in offline mode by setting the value `onlinemode` in your server.properties to `false`

 ### BungeeCord/Waterfall or Velocity